+Score explanation: The research group does not actively address students for research.
+Students need to seek the opportunities to perform PH research.
 4.3.
-Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
+Does the institution have a webpage where students can find specific information related to planetary health and/or sustainable healthcare/vetcare activities and mentors within the institution?
 For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

-The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
-There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
-0 There is no medical-school specific webpage for locating planetary health a healthcare projects or mentors.
-There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
-Seeve ambration.
-There is a larger institutional planetary health mehoits which is part of the medical
+The institution has a webpage with specific information related to planetary health or sustainable healthcare/vetcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
+(2 points) There is an institution webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the institution, but it lacks key information.
+(1 point) There is no institution specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+(0 points) 1 Score Assigned:

 Score explanation: There is a larger institutional planetary health website, which is part of the medical faculty, where students could inform themselves, if they e.g. want to do MSc or doctoral thesis.
-(Research: Research Group: Climate Change and Health - Institute of Social and Preventive Medicine (ISPM) (unibe.ch))

-4.4.
-Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-- 2 Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - 1 Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - 0 No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(Research: Research Group: Climate Change and Health - Institute of Social and Preventive Medicine (ISPM) (unibe.ch)) 4.4.
+Does your institution have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+Yes, there is a student organisation with faculty support at my institution dedicated to planetary health or sustainability in healthcare.
+(2 points) Yes, there is a student organisation at my institution dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point) No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points) Score Assigned:

-Score explanation: Health for Future Bern is part of a global movement of people from all health professions working on climate action.
-Support from the faculty in the form has improved a lot.
+2 Score explanation: Health for Future Bern is part of a international movement of people from all health professions working on climate action.
+Support from the faculty has improved a lot.
 A working group on PH consisting of students and faculty members was founded.
 They are commissioned to improve the PH curriculum.
 Goal is to create a new PH curriculum, by integrating in existing lectures and also to create new learning units.
 Nearer details will follow in the next report.
 4.5.
-Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee.
-No, there is no such student representative.
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+Yes, there is a student representative that serves on a department or institutional decision-making council/committee.
+(1 points) No, there is no such student representative.
+(0 points) Score Assigned: